HITsz-TMG/Hansel/README.md

 ## Dataset

 The data is available [here](https://drive.google.com/drive/folders/1rpEyFWzoayUHBmxGitpWVOmf2MkZTsCt?usp=sharing).
 You can also download and use Hansel through  [the HuggingFace's datasets library :hugs:](https://huggingface.co/datasets/HIT-TMG/Hansel).

+The knowledge base (i.e., Wikidata) we use in our experiments is available [here](https://drive.google.com/drive/folders/19u5L1eaG7fzRF1ujBsaof6wZjZdnFJSm?usp=sharing).

 ### Data Statistics